mainwp/mainwp-child/readme.txt

 = 3.2.2 - 12-01-16 =
 * Fixed: An issue with activating the BackUpWordPress plugin
-* Fixed: An issue with edit user feature
+* Fixed: An issue with the edit user feature
 * Fixed: An issue with activating the WP Rocket plugin
 * Fixed: An issue with displaying Scheduled Posts and Pages in the Recent Posts and Recent Pages widget
 * Fixed: An issue with false alert with PHP Max Execution time set to -1